CONSULTATION FEE RANGE

-You will need to provide proof of residency.
+You will also need to provide proof of residency.
 You can do this with an Arizona ID, passport, or other photo ID that shows proof of residency.
 Examples include a utility bill or bank statement.

-Step 2 – Gather Documents to Complete the Online Application
+Step 2 – Visit the Physician

 - A completed and signed Patient Attestation Form

-*Remember, all of these documents must be accompanied by the physician recommendation form.
+*Remember, these documents must be accompanied by the physician recommendation form.
 Also, you must scan each document and upload it in PDF format for online submission.
 Hand-delivered applications are not accepted.
 If you have problems or are not tech-savvy, consult with a local office supply store like Staples, Office Depot, etc.

 For further information, feel free to contact the Arizona Department of Health Services:

 Medical Marijuana Program